the history of yeovil's pubs

 The following is from an article in the Yeovil Express & Star of 10 December 1998 -

-Pub giant to open in May
+giant to

-The company expects to start converting the building into a pub in February of next year and be open for business in May.
+May The company expects to start converting the building into a pub in February of next year and be open for business in May.
 The development will create between 20 and 25 full- and part-time jobs.
 It will go hand-in-hand with the envisaged overall enhancement of that area with Wilkinson having already opened in the former Tesco premises opposite the site, and with major plans in the pipeline to redevelop the old Town Station car park into leisure facilities.
+The premises have been part of the retail community in Yeovil since the early 1960's.
+Before that they were the headquarters of the local sea cadet unit (?).
+Wetherspoons pubs are popular in other towns as they do not allow music or fruit machines (?) and also include large no-smoking areas.
+But the news is likely to be met with dismay by other licensed premises in the town. |

 The following is from the Western Gazette of 07 June 2012 -

-Westcott said he was making a Molotov Cocktail and when the driver tried to get him to change his mind he became agitated and threatening.
+pub Westcott said he was making a Molotov Cocktail and when the driver tried to get him to change his mind he became agitated and threatening.
 Westcott returned to the pub, lit the wick of a bottle containing white spirit and threw it at the door.
 “By chance, the wick fell out of the bottle”, he added.
 The liquid did not ignite.
 Mr Hunter said: “There was a possibility of causing a fire which could endanger lives.
 At the time, the public house had people in it and people were around in the street.”
+The following day, Westcott was arrested at Bristol Airport while trying to leave the country on a flight to Geneva.
+Westcott admitted arson being reckless to whether life was in danger.
+Rebecca Bradberry, defending, said the device was never going to work and Westcott acted in sheer panic after the incident.
+She said he accepted he had to address his problem of binge drinking.
+Judge Graham Hume Jones said Westcott would have faced a longer sentence had the device ignited. |

 gallery